 Surface gravity on Earth = 9.8 m/s2

-If you weigh 70 Kgs on Earth, you will weigh 26.5 Kgs on Mars.
+If an object weighs 70 N on Earth, it will weigh 26.5 N on Mars.

 - Mars rotational axis is tilted at 25.19 degrees with respect to its orbital axis.
 Mars has seasons just like Earth but they last twice as long.

-- Six spacecraft orbit Mars – Mars Reconnaissance Orbiter, Mars Reconnaissance Orbiter,
+- Eight spacecraft orbit Mars– Mars Reconnaissance Orbiter,

 - The dust storms on Mars can create a dusty atmosphere that lasts for months.